AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.7.6 =
+* Fix: make sure GDPR consent is properly stored when registering through Social Connect and Email Confirmation is active
+* Misc: remove the Filter Media menu from the Upload field Media Gallery popup
+* Misc: fix a random issue with Social Connect when platform was undefined

 = 3.7.5 =
 * Feature: added redirect option after Password Recovery form is submitted
 * Fix: Hide the edit profile success message when switching Multi Step Forms tabs